Pupil Premium Plus (PP+)

 Expenditure must neither be used on indirect costs such as administrative meeting time, nor on things that should be funded from elsewhere.

-Please note, the Fostering Handbook advises that the foster carer's weekly allowance should cover the following:
+The Fostering Handbook advises that the foster carer's weekly allowance should cover the following:

-- Food including school lunches.
+- food including school lunches

-- Activities including clubs, hobbies and family days out.
+- activities including clubs, hobbies and family days out

-- School activities including trips, holidays and associated equipment.
+- school activities including trips, holidays and associated equipment

-- Day-to-day transport by car or public transport.
+- day-to-day transport by car or public transport

-- Clothing and school uniform.
+- clothing and school uniform.